 Convergent thinking is the exact opposite – a form of razor-sharp focus and mental discipline to help you narrow down the ideal answer to a single problem.
 This is also tied to abstract thinking.

-How does psilocybin achieve these effects?
 Biochemistry, that’s how.
 Psilocybin naturally interacts with receptors for the serotonin neurotransmitters in your brain.
-One area that is filled with these receptors in your cerebral cortex.
+One area that is filled with these receptors is your cerebral cortex.
 The cortex contains these receptors in areas known to be responsible for introspection, imagination, and reflection.

 The experiment looked at 38 participants who consumed a microdose of 0.37 grams of dried mushrooms.
 After approximately 90 minutes, they completed a series of tests meant to analyze their creative problem-solving skills and fluid intelligence levels.
 While the test subjects performed similarly on the fluid intelligence tests both before and after microdosing, they scored higher on the others test post-microdosing.